mouadbouras/not-ubereats/README.md

   Not UberEats
 </h1>
 <p>
-This website was created to help showcase local restaurants in Toronto who offer their own delivery service.
+This website was created to help showcase local restaurants in Montreal who offer their own delivery service.

 By showcasing these restaurants I hope that we can help struggling businesses during this difficult time by putting more money in their pocket instead of third-party companies such as UberEats.

 I built this site using Gatsby, using Contentful CMS and hosted on Netlify.
 For styling I'm using the React Bootstrap library.

 View the running website - https://not-ubereats.com/

 </p>

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8628a000-2043-4016-ac7c-d9c14559d7f7/deploy-status)](https://app.netlify.com/sites/optimistic-wing-8db644/deploys)